 We ended at the entrance of Chinatown and I walked through it a bit heading back towards the Japan Center for lunch.
 The tour was great, a nice way to get to know a little part of the city, kill time when you are alone, and enjoy the magnificent weather.

 - Unlike the food tours in Paris, there is no actual eating, so make sure you have a proper breakfast or lunch prior to your tour start.

 - Try not to book a tour on Sunday that involves going into stores or restaurants, many are closed and you won't get to go inside.

-London is not the only location that this amazing company operates tours in.
-I say amazing as Context Travel is a company that practices and deeply believes in sustainability, they have even created the Context Travel Foundation for Sustainable Travel and operate as a certified B Corporation a relatively new kind of company which uses the power of business to solve social and environmental problems.
+London is not the only location where this amazing company operates tours.
+I say amazing as Context Travel is a company that practices and deeply believes in sustainability, they have even created the Context Travel Foundation for Sustainable Travel and operate as a certified B Corporation a relatively new kind of company that uses the power of business to solve social and environmental problems.

 These are extremely important initiatives to me and I am happy to promote and support Context Travel by spreading the word!